tobih7/manjaro-zsh-config-for-fedora/README.md

-### Script to install Manjaro's zsh configuration on Fedora.
+### Script to install Manjaro's zsh configuration on Fedora